Live roulette providers critical reviews and comparison

 The online experience offers a few things that the brick and mortar cannot; the comfort of playing from home with some slippers on, and a pipe not least.
 The pace of the game can be much faster too.
 It is even possible to play multiple tables and sites, and have many wheels spinning at the same time.
 As if this was not enough it is now possible to play multiple games at the same time, whilst not even sitting in front of the computer, or having any touch of the game at all.
 This has been made possible by roulette “bots,” complex software programs that have been made available to the player, sometimes at a price, and sometimes even for free.

-In order to understand the role of bots, how they came about, and why they are used today, it is time to consider how people have tried to beat the game in the past, and look at the evolution of the trail of thought that drives people to try to solve the rather intense problem of beating the odds.
+In order to understand the role of bots, how they came about, and why they are used today, it is time to consider how various cheaters have tried to beat the game in the past, and look at the evolution of the trail of thought that drives people to try to solve the rather intense problem of beating the odds.

 Beating the Game